griffithlab/civic-docs/docs/getting_started.rst

      evidence for it, and additional structured fields that describe the evidence (e.g. evidence type, relevant drug, etc.).
-To learn more about the elements of an evidence record refer to the :ref:`Evidence help docs <evidence>`.
+To learn more about the elements of an evidence record refer to the :doc:`Evidence help docs <evidence>`.
 For suggestions on where to find sources for evidence records, refer to the Source Ideas tab of this section.
      To add a new evidence record, you must login and hit the "ADD" button at the top of any page throughout the site.